 (i) The author or co-authors of the work;

 (ii) Organizations and individuals who assign tasks to authors or who enter into contracts with authors;

-Per Article 14 of the 2005 IP Law, as revised in 2009, the following subject matter shall be excluded from copyrights protection
+Per Article 14 of Vietnam IP Law, the following subject matter shall be excluded from copyrights protection.

 An author and/or copyright owner shall be entitled to certain "property" rights and "personal" rights, as the case may be.